ydb-platform/ydb/ydb/docs/en/core/how_to_edit_docs/_includes/content.md

 ## Backward compatibility {#compatibility}

-The development of documentation should not lead to a situation when users encounter saved links that are broken: both in browser tabs and those fixed in a variety of resources that are not controlled by the documentation developers, such as wiki pages.
+The development of documentation should not lead to a situation when users encounter saved links that are broken: both in browser bookmarks and those recorded in a variety of resources that are not controlled by the documentation developers, such as wiki pages.

 This means that you generally can't rename articles or move them across directories.